Aryan-Maganally/EnVGG16/README.md

 # EnVGG16
 🎵 EnVGG16: Enhanced VGG16 for Music Genre Classification

-EnVGG16 is a deep learning model built upon the classic VGG16 architecture, tailored specifically for the task of music genre classification using Mel-spectrograms as input.
-It leverages the power of transfer learning and introduces architectural enhancements to significantly improve classification accuracy and generalization.

-📌 Key Features:

-🎶 Designed for music genre classification using the GTZAN dataset (10 genres, 1000 clips).
-🎨 Input data consists of RGB spectrograms, resized and normalized in the style of ImageNet preprocessing.
-🧠 Uses VGG16 pretrained on ImageNet for feature extraction, with custom layers added for task-specific learning.
-⚙️ Fine-tuning applied to the last 8 layers of VGG16 for domain adaptation.
-💡 Integrates batch normalization, dropout, and AdamW optimizer with early stopping for efficient training.
-📈 Achieved a classification accuracy of 97.43%, outperforming ResNet34, ResNet50, AlexNet, and baseline VGG16.

-📊 Results (on GTZAN dataset):

-Accuracy:	97.43%
-Macro F1-Score: 0.98
-Per-class F1: Most genres achieved F1 = 1.00
-Lowest performance: Blues (F1 = 0.86), Classical (F1 = 0.93)
+The EnVGG16 model is specifically designed for music genre classification using the GTZAN dataset, which consists of 1,000 audio clips across 10 genres.
+It takes RGB spectrogram images as input, resized and normalized in accordance with ImageNet preprocessing standards.
+The model leverages the pretrained VGG16 network as a feature extractor and adds custom layers to adapt to the specific task of audio-based genre classification.
+To enhance performance, fine-tuning is applied to the last 8 layers of VGG16, allowing for better domain adaptation.
+The architecture also incorporates batch normalization and dropout for regularization, while the AdamW optimizer and early stopping are used to ensure efficient and stable training.
+This combination of enhancements enabled EnVGG16 to achieve a classification accuracy of 97.43%, outperforming other models such as ResNet34, ResNet50, AlexNet, and even the original VGG16 baseline.
+The model also attained a macro F1-score of 0.98, with most genres achieving a perfect F1-score of 1.00.
+The only exceptions were blues and classical genres, which had slightly lower F1-scores of 0.86 and 0.93, respectively.